univention/univention-corporate-server/doc/manual/domain-ldap/oidc.rst

 .. highlight:: console

-UCS offers the possibility to install a :program:`OpenID Connect Provider`, which allows external web services to delegate the user login via the *OpenID Connect* (OIDC) protocol to the UCS Identity Management.
+UCS offers the possibility to install a *OpenID Connect Provider*, which allows external web services to delegate the user login via the *OpenID Connect (OIDC)* protocol to the UCS Identity Management.
 The :program:`OpenID Connect Provider` App can be installed via the App Center.
 The service is provided by the software :program:`Kopano Konnect`.